 Bord na Móna’s Powergen business is proposing to develop a new wind farm at its Oweninny site in Bellacorick County Mayo.
 The proposed wind farm site is located in North Mayo, west of Crossmolina and east of Bangor Erris, just north of the N59 road.
-The site comprises some 50 km2 and was formerly utilised for peat harvesting by Bord na Móna to provide fuel for the former ESB Bellacorick peat fired power station.
-All the site lands are owned by Bord na Móna and comprise cutaway and cutover bog land.
+The site comprises some 50 km2 and was formerly utilised for peat harvesting by Bord na Móna to provide fuel for the former ESB Bellacorick peat-fired power station.
+All the site lands are owned by Bord na Móna and comprise cutaway and cutover bogland.

-Part of the project is being developed through a joint venture with ESB and a joint venture company, Oweninny Power Limited (OPL), has been set up for this purpose.
+The project is being developed through a joint venture with ESB and a joint venture company, Oweninny Power Limited (OPL), has been set up for this purpose.
 The development will be called Oweninny Wind Farm after the river that flows around the boundary of part of the site.

 A new planning application for the site was made to An Bord Pleanála under the Strategic Infrastructure Development (SID) procedure in 2013.
 The new proposed development is equivalent in terms of installed capacity to the development granted permission by An Bord Pleanála in 2003 and differs primarily only in terms of the number of turbines (decreased from 180 to 112) and turbine size (overall dimension from foundation to blade tip increased from 100m to 176m).
 These changes are to accommodate what are now essentially industry standard turbine models and reflect the technological advances that continue to occur in wind turbine design.
 An oral hearing was held by An Bord Pleanála in April/May 2014, and in May 2015 An Bord Pleanála sought further information on the project.
 OPL responded to this request for information in October 2015.
 An Bord Pleanála granted planning permission for 61 turbines at the Oweninny site.
 Phases 1 and 2 of the original proposal have been granted permission.
 These two phases will connect to the national grid at the existing Bellacorick substation.